Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Apparently I'm not good at linking things.
 Sorry!

 The kids did these in Sunday School and they came out great.
 We had them choose 3 colors and put in a small puddle of each all at once.
 Add each color on a different spot.
 As they were swirled around they blended with each other perfectly.
+We let them drain in paper cups and the next Sunday they were drained and dry.
+Then the hangers were put back in and a ribbon tied around the top.
+Total amount of paint added up to about size of a dime.
+The kids were so proud of their beautiful creations.

 An addition to previous post.
 The kind of paint we used was just everyday acrylic craft paint

 My best advice is to use very little paint at a time and let one color begin to dry before adding a second color.
 Remember that once you let them sit, the liquid will continue to move.
-Make sure you put names on them if you are making them with a group because they will not be what you left them looking like when you return.
-Half the fun is seeing what you end up with.
-It really is a beautiful craft.
-Enjoy.

 I wonder if adding a little water or paint conditioner (you will find this product where the paint sprayers are) will help dilute the paint enough to swirl?